 Many investors will set up a traditional or Roth IRA as a means of saving for retirement.
 Currently, investors under the age of 50 can contribute up to $6,000 per year into an IRA and those over the age of 50 can contribute up to $6,600 per year.
-Those who have been investing in an IRA for years, even decades, may find themselves with hundreds of thousands of dollars that is invested in a traditional portfolio of stocks, bonds and mutual funds.
+Those who have been investing in an IRA for years, even decades, may find themselves with hundreds of thousands of dollars that are invested in a traditionalof stocks, bonds and mutual funds.

-Investors often do not realize that, by moving their IRA funds into a self-directed IRA, they can diversify their retirement portfolios by investing in alternative asset classes, including but not limited to real estate.
-Those who have been pumping cash into retirement accounts and therefore do not have cash on hand to invest in real estate deals will find this is an attractive way to invest in real estate.
-What is more, there are significant tax benefits associated with investing in real estate using your SDIRA.
+Investors often do not realize that, by moving their IRA funds into a self-directed IRA, they can diversify their retirement portfolios by investing in alternative asset retirement accounts and therefore do not have cash on hand to in real estate deals will find this is an attractive way to invest in real estate.
+What is more, there are significant tax benefits associated with investing in real estate using your SDIRA., including but not limited to real estate.
+Those who have been pumping cash into

 Read on to learn more about how to invest in real estate using your IRA—an often overlooked vehicle for investing in real estate.